Corporate law: Corporate finance

-Through the operational life of the corporation, perhaps the most crucial aspect of corporate law relates to raising capital for the business to operate.
-The law, as it relates to corporate finance, not only provides the framework for which a business raises funds - but also provides a forum for principles and policies which drive the fundraising, to be taken seriously.
-Two primary methods of financing exists with regard to corporate financing, these are:
+Throughout the operational life of the corporation, perhaps the most crucial aspect of corporate law relates to raising capital for the business to operate.
+The law, as it relates to corporate finance, not only provides the framework for which a business raises funds, but also provides a forum for principles and policies which drive the fundraising, to be taken seriously.
+Two primary methods of financing exist about corporate financing, these are: